Radioiodine (I-131) Therapy

 Diagnosis of Hyperthyroidism in Cats

-Blood tests, including total T4, free T4, and TSH tests, are commonly used to confirm the diagnosis.
-Elevated T3 levels can also be indicative, especially when T4 results are inconclusive.
-Comprehensive diagnostic testing ensures accurate diagnosis and effective treatment planning.
+More specific blood tests, including total T4, free T4, and TSH tests, can be used to confirm the diagnosis.
+Elevated T3 levels can also be indicative, especially when T4

 Initial Veterinary Examination